• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Bugle Rampante

-The Creeping Bugle is a perennial plant with evergreen foliage, growing in cool places.
+The creeping bugle is a perennial plant with evergreen foliage, and growing in cool places.
 The blue-purple flowers, rich in nectar, appear between May and July.

 • THE GREAT BERCE •